NET-A-PORTER/outnet-2015-heroku/Readme.md

 There are scripts which allow you to build locally and publish styles.

 - `npm run-script build <styles...>` - Builds assets within `/src/client` directory.
 - `npm run-script publish` - Publishes all built assets to S3.
-Make sure you run this after `./scripts/build`.
+Make sure you run this after `npm run-script build`.
 Publishes to development by default.

 To publish to an environment, set `NODE_ENV` as part of your command, e.g. `NODE_ENV=production npm run-script publish outnet-2015`.